lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 At the bottom of the page, we provide a **commit** message, which is a message that is recorded as part of the history of the repository.
-Using good commit messages is important as it help understanding changes and the evolution of a repository without the need to look at the actual changes.
+Using good commit messages is important as it helps understand the changes and the evolution of a repository without the need to look at the actual individual changes.

 ![Committing our new file](/images/05-github-intro-pancakes-commit.png)